Seb-geospatial/BlenderMapDEM/README.md

 <br/>

 ### 🖥️ Render Map from Python Script Using GUI <a name = "gui"></a>
-- While rendering from the terminal is quicker and more resource efficient, it may be simpler if you are not that familiar with the command line to render using Blender's GUI.
+While rendering from the terminal is quicker and more resource efficient for a single render, it may be simpler if you are not that familiar with the command line to render using Blender's GUI.

+Using the GUI has a slight improvement in convenience if you wish to rerun the script and try out its different parameters as you can use the built-in text editor in the "Scripting" workspace to edit parameters on the fly.

-- **NOTE:** the renderDEM() function is intended to work on a **new** Blender project file that features the default cube, camera, and light.
+**NOTE:** the renderDEM() function is intended to work on a **new** Blender project file that features the default cube, camera, and light.
 If you already have Blender open and have made any changes to your project, go to `File>New>General` to create a new project.

 - Steps to render map using GUI:
-    - When Blender starts, create a new project default by clicking the "General" template.
+    - When Blender starts, create a new default project by clicking the "General" template.
 Then, navigate to the "Scripting" workspace located at the far right along the top bar.
     ![alt text](https://docs.Blender.org/manual/en/latest/_images/interface_window-system_workspaces_screen.png "Blender workspace")
     - You should see a new workspace featuring a text editor and Blender's own python console.
 Along the top bar of the text editor click "Open Text" (folder icon).
     - Navigate to your python script (which imports module and calls the `renderDEM()` function) and open it.